Control network memory usage calculator/estimator

 I know that jigsaw may use about 2Gb of memory for the moderately sized network; I have to allot about 5G of memory for cnetedit for the pretty big network; and I need to allot about 30G of memory to run jigsaw (without updating images...which I think doubles the memory) on the global network.
 Also noted that I need 15Gb of memory to extract from the very big network.

-#9 Updated by Lynn Weller 11 months ago
+#9 Updated by Lynn Weller about 1 year ago

 To start by simplifying things, you might try seeing how much memory is required to run cnets stats on the Pretty big network (the middle one in the list).